Rajat Chaudhuri: Career

 He is a bilingual writer writing in English and Bengali.
 His books include the novel Amber Dusk (2007), the short story cycle Hotel Calcutta (2013), and Calculus (2014), a collection of Bengali short stories.

 He is the Charles Wallace Creative Writing Fellow (2014) of the University of Chichester, United Kingdom, Hawthornden Castle Fellow, Scotland, United Kingdom, and a past of Fellow of Sangam House International Writers’ Residency (2010), India.
 He is a Korean Arts Council-InKo sponsored resident writer (2013) of Toji Cultural Centre, which was set up by acclaimed Korean novelist Park Kyung-ni.

-His fiction, criticism and essays have appeared in publications including Indian Literature (Sahitya Akademi), Asian Review of Books (Hong Kong), American Book Review (University of Houston-Victoria), Thresholds (University of Chichester), Eclectica, and Outlook magazine.
+His fiction, criticism and essays have appeared in publications including Indian Literature (Sahitya Akademi), Asian Review of Books (Hong Kong), American Book Review (University of Houston-Victoria), Thresholds (University of Chichester), Eclectica, Outlook magazine and GalaxiesSF (French).

 Chaudhuri has been involved with environment and development related activism and has contributed to the United Nations Development Programme's Human Development Report.
 He lobbies for and supports environment related causes.

 He has worked for and nurtured development, environment and consumer rights groups, and has spoken about environment and sustainable consumption issues in venues within and outside the country.
 He has published books, monographs and papers on such topics as the right to water, sustainable food futures, sustainable consumption, and green advertisements.